pyladies/pyladies/www/_posts/2023/2023-09-28-cfp-closed.md

   run independently, and we are not well connected with the various local chapter organizers.
 We tried to reach our organizers through our Slack channel, and by sending email to their official Pyladies.com email address.
-However, not all of our chapter organizers join the official PyLadies Slack.
+However, not all of our chapter organizers joined the official PyLadies Slack.
 Additionally, not all of our chapter organizers have been actively checking their PyLadies email address.
 Therefore, PyLadies as a global community need to establish a better way to communicate and engage with the local chapter organizers.
 We also need